Appendix: tabulated_data Utility

 --output_mode controls file generation:

-• both: writes both kd and fixed outputs.
+• both: writes both kd and fixed outputs in the same table directory.

 Notes: